Get 44% Off. Only $8.33/mo

 I made a specific post about this over on my Instagram.

-Your body does not know how high of an incline you’re using or the speed.
+Your body doesn’t know how high of an incline you’re using or the speed.
+Your body only knows what type of stress and exertion you’re placing on it.

 By doing that, not only will the results come faster, but you’ll also be doing it in a healthier and safer way.